 builds on the accounting foundation established in Principles of Accounting I and II.
 The course provides an in-depth study of the conceptual and technical issues surrounding the recording and reporting standards set forth by Generally Accepted Accounting Principles (GAAP).
-Prerequisite: ACCT 201 and 202 (or by permission of the instructor); sophomore standing.
+Prerequisite: ACCT 201 and 202 or ACCT 203 (or by permission of the instructor); sophomore standing.
 3 credits.